malcops/website/content/posts/projects/books-2022.md

 5. Stolen Focus - Johann Hari
 6. The Ride of a Lifetime - Robert Iger
 7. The Last Enforcer - Charles Oakley
+8. Walk in the Woods - Bill Bryson